-BROOKLYN, N.Y. — Home health aides filed a class action complaint in a New York federal court on Nov.
-27 against their employers and a reinsurer of their employee benefit plan, alleging that they were “cheated out” of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
+BROOKLYN, N.Y. — Employers and a reinsurer of an employee benefit plan on Feb.
+14 tell a New York federal judge that they intend to seek dismissal of home health aides’ class action complaint over allegations they were cheated out of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
 Preferred Home Care of New York LLC, et al., No. 18-6749, E.D.
 N.Y.).